guzzle/guzzle/UPGRADING.md

 - Static functions in `GuzzleHttp\Utils` have been moved to namespaced functions under the `GuzzleHttp` namespace.
 This requires either a Composer based autoloader or you to include functions.php.
+- `GuzzleHttp\ClientInterface::getDefaultOption` has been renamed to
+  `GuzzleHttp\ClientInterface::getConfig`.
+- `GuzzleHttp\ClientInterface::setDefaultOption` has been removed.

 4.x to 5.0
 ----------